 You may start by choosing the right social media platform for your niche.
 Try to pick the one that is most likely to engage your target audience.

 To drive engagement, publish new meaningful content regularly and establish a consistent posting schedule.
 Be active and also interact with other people’s content.

 When your social media channel begins to gain traction and you get followers and shares, more backlinks becomes a positive side effect of your social media efforts.

 You can sign up for free as a source for writers who are looking for expert opinions or insights for their articles.
 Help a Reporter Out (HARO) is a place where you can receive regular emails of pitches from blogs, newspapers and magazines, for example.

 Once you sign up, you will start to receive emails three times per day, from Monday to Friday.
 You may simply scan their emails a couple of times per day and see if something pops up.
 Then just write your response to the query and hope to receive a backlink.

 HARO is not only a great resource for gaining backlinks, you can also sign up as a journalist who is looking for sources and use it for creating round-up posts.

 While Google algorithms look at many different factors when deciding where to rank your affiliate site, backlinks are one of the key ranking factors.
 A high number of backlinks and especially those from high domain authority websites can boost your organic traffic substantially.

 Because you want to grow your traffic and rank higher in the search engine results, you need to create a backlink strategy.
 By implementing the techniques described in this article, you’ll be able to jumpstart your link building efforts.
 This will eventually bring you closer to the main goal of converting your page visitors into customers and earning more affiliate commissions.

-If you’re interested in reading more about affiliate marketing and how to generate more revenue, you might want to check our earlier post about affiliate marketing secrets that drive revenue fast.
+If you’re interested in reading more about affiliate marketing and how to generate more revenue, you might want to check our Ultimate guide.

 About Johannes Rastas